-The site includes a 1000-hectare predator proof fenced area containing an insurance population of Numbats and other endangered species.
+The juvenile Numbats will be released into Dryandra Woodland, a nature reserve two hours from Perth.
+The Department of Biodiversity, Conservation and Attractions (DBCA) managed site includes a 1000-hectare predator proof fenced area containing an insurance population of Numbats and other endangered species.

-Today the nine Numbats at the Zoo were fitted with radio collars by DBCA Principal Research Scientist Dr Tony Friend.
+Today the 10 Numbats at the Zoo were fitted with radio collars by DBCA Research Associate Dr Tony Friend.

-“Community group, Project Numbat, provided the funding for the radio collars that allow us to keep track of the progress of the released Numbats,” Dr Friend said.
+“The Peel-Harvey Catchment Council provided the funding for the radio collars which allows us to keep track of the progress of the released Numbats,” Dr Friend said.

-“Field staff have been able track breeding activity and many of the Numbats released in previous years have gone on to have offspring, so we hope this year’s recruits have the same success.”
+“Field staff have been able to follow survival and breeding activity, and many of the Numbats released in previous years have gone on to have offspring, so we hope this year’s recruits have the same success.”

 The Numbat is Western Australia’s fauna emblem and is listed as Endangered by the International Union for the Conservation of Nature.
 Approximately 1000 Numbats remain in the wild.